Legal Brief Writing Services for Litigators

 We Draft and Cite-Check; Your Firm or You Sign and File

 Our brief writers prepare the deliverable as drafting work product, then a peer cite-check pass runs against the actual case law before the brief returns through the encrypted portal.
+Every deliverable returns signature-ready: formatted to the controlling court's rules, cite-checked against current case law, and built around your signature block so it is ready for your bar-numbered signature without reformatting.
 The brief itself is signed and filed by the engaging firm under its own bar number, or by the pro se litigant directly under the litigant's signature.
 Legal Tank does not sign briefs, does not file briefs, and does not enter an appearance.
+For a pro se litigant, we prepare self-help documents, not legal advice, and you remain responsible for reviewing, signing, and making any ghostwriting disclosure your court requires.

 Rule 5.3 supervision sits with your firm